 Manage Multiple Environments

-It is possible with the Hybrid and the On-Premises version of Tyk to manage multiple environments across data centers.
+It is possible with the Multi-Cloud and the On-Premises version of Tyk to manage multiple environments across data centers.
 This can be very useful if you have QA, UAT and Production environments that are physically or geographically separate and you want to move API configurations between environments seamlessly.

 It is possible to use tags in various Tyk objects to change the behaviour of a Tyk cluster or to modify the data that is sent to the analytics engine.
 Tags are free-form strings that can be embedded in Gateway configurations, API definitions, Policies and Individual Keys.